 Why Our Daughter is Going to Public School

 Because we’ve seen two sides.
 Both the products of public schools all the way up through high school, we get to have a small little window into each world.
 We have good friends in both, family in both.
 And the grass is not necessarily greener.
-You’ll see no mention of private school tuition for the current or future baby bears in our plan for retirement.
 Here are just a few of the reasons why:

 No, they don’t.
 Now I’m going to call out that there are some terrible public schools out there.
 I’m not talking about them right now.
 But for the vast majority of public schools, the education is excellent.
 I’ll use my own experience in public high school as an example.
 I’m somewhat of a math geek.
 I love math, and I loved my math classes in high school.
 They were taught by this bulldog of a man named Dr. Siegel.
 He walked me through my first differential equation, my first eigenvalue matrix, and he made me LOVE them.
 We derived the formulas for stable nuclear reactors in the 11th grade.
 I was solving problems that perplexed Fermi and Einstein.
 It was awesome.